tharunkumaran05-ship-it/ecommerce-devops-platform/README.md

 - A full CI → CD pipeline triggered on every push, with GitHub Actions building and publishing a Docker image
 - GitOps deployment via Argo CD — the cluster state is reconciled from Git, not from manual `kubectl apply`
 - Kubernetes workloads packaged and templated with Helm rather than raw YAML
-- Infrastructure as Code with Terraform's Kubernetes provider, currently provisioning namespaces as the foundation for further automation
+- Infrastructure as Code using Terraform's Kubernetes provider for Kubernetes namespace provisioning and resource management
 - Custom application metrics instrumented directly in Go and scraped by Prometheus via a `ServiceMonitor`
 - Multi-stage Docker builds (`golang:1.26` build stage → `alpine` runtime) to keep the final image small